fortrabbit/legal/sub-processors.md

 ## Code hosting

-Our own original code base is hosted on **GitHub** for the most part.
-This does not concern any client data.
+Your Git code base is hosted on **GitHub**.
+We connect to through our fortrabbit GitHub app.

 ## FOSS